Cloud ERP vs. on-premises ERP: 10 key differences

 10. Total cost of ownership

-There are costs associated with any ERP system, whether it's in the cloud or on premises.
-However, SaaS ERP software has certain kinds of cost flexibility and longer-term costs to consider.
-The differences are important when looking at SaaS-versus-on-premises ERP, so here are a few areas where understanding these contrasts can be helpful:
+There are major costs associated with any ERP system, whether it's in the cloud or on premises.
+However, SaaS ERP software has both cost flexibility and longer-term costs to consider.
+The differences are important when looking at SaaS versus on-premises ERP.
+Here are a few areas where understanding the contrasts can be helpful:

 - Setup.
-Organizations typically don't have to pay for setup or installation of a cloud system, whereas on-premises deployment of ERP software requires a considerable investment of time and money.
+Organizations typically don't have to pay for setting up or installing a cloud system, whereas on-premises deployment of ERP software requires a considerable investment of time and money.
 Throw in the costs related to buying hardware and servers, paying for facilities, and hiring staff to run and maintain the system, and it's clear on-premises ERP can bring hefty upfront costs.
-Plus, down the line, an organization will absorb the costs of updates.
-In contrast, updates are automatically included with SaaS ERP software.
+Plus, down the line, the organization will have to absorb the costs of updates.
+In contrast, updates are automatically included with SaaS ERP.

 - Customization.
 On-premises ERP is generally more customizable but requires additional hardware and possible downtime.
-Although SaaS ERP systems are less expensive and faster to customize, on-premises ERP systems work best for companies that need extensive or unique customizations.
+Although SaaS ERP systems are less expensive and can be configured fairly quickly to achieve limited customization, on-premises ERP systems work best for companies that need extensive or unique customizations.

 Ultimately, choosing an ERP system is a costly decision that will impact a company for years, so no one wants to get it wrong.